-Alan advises attorneys and their clients on the economic-related, accounting and valuation issues in disputes and investigations, as well as in various transactions including the valuation, commercialization, and licensing of intellectual assets.
+Alan Ratliff has more than 30 years of experience in client service and was StoneTurn’s first lateral partner, opening the firm’s Houston office in 2005.
+Alan serves as the firm’s longtime Risk Partner, a member of the DEI/ESG Council, and the partner representative on the Community Engagement Committee.
+Alan advises attorneys and their clients on the economics, accounting and valuation issues in disputes and investigations, as well as in various transactions including the valuation, commercialization, and licensing of intellectual assets and businesses.